 - 1. Community Kitchens: Residents who reside in halls with a community kitchen may only use pots, pans, and blenders/food processors for food preparation.
 Pots, pans, and blender/food processors must be stored in rooms/suites when not in use and kept clean. - 2.
 Designated cooking buildings (Hand & Gershwin): Residents may use pots, pans, rice cookers, and crock pots in designated kitchens.
 Storage of all appliances must be cooled down, stored in rooms/suites, and kept clean.
 In suite style cooking buildings, all appliances must be stored in the kitchen area. - 3.
 Apartments & Southampton: Residents in University Apartments and Southampton with a kitchen may use regular slotted toasters, air fryers, pots, pans, rice cookers, food dehydrators, multi-cookers with advanced safety features (e.g., Instant Pot), bread machines and crock pots.
 All appliances must be stored in the kitchen area. - 4.
-MicroFridge units meeting the same specifications as ones offered through Stony Brook's FSA - 5.
-Single cup coffee brewers (e.g. Keurig) with automatic shut-off and electric kettles with automatic shut-off are permitted for use in bedrooms and common areas. - 6.
+Surge Protectors.
+All surge protectors must be UL or ETL listed and have a reset mechanism, usually an "Off/Reset" switch. - 5.
+Small countertop/portable icemakers - 6.
+MicroFridge units meeting the same specifications as ones offered through Stony Brook's FSA - 7.
+Single cup coffee brewers (e.g. Keurig) with automatic shut-off and electric kettles with automatic shut-off are permitted for use in bedrooms and common areas. - 8.
 Humidifiers: Residents may use a single/small room humidifier with an automatic shut-off.
-Residents requesting to use a larger humidifier need to consult Residential Safety and Support before they purchase and bring them to their apartment/room/suite. - 7.
+Residents requesting to use a larger humidifier need to consult Residential Safety and Support before they purchase and bring them to their apartment/room/suite. - 9.
 Dehumidifiers: Residents may use a single/small room dehumidifier with an automatic shut-off.
 Dehumidifiers must have an internal collection bin.
 Dehumidifiers cannot be ported through windows, into sinks, or other drains.
-Residents requesting to use a larger dehumidifier need to consult Residential Safety and Support before they purchase and bring them to their apartment/room/suite. - 8.
-Electric blankets - 9.
-3D printers: Residents may use 3D printers that are ETL or U.L. listed and be rated for "home/office use". - 10.
+Residents requesting to use a larger dehumidifier need to consult Residential Safety and Support before they purchase and bring them to their apartment/room/suite.

+- 10. Electric blankets - 11.
+3D printers: Residents may use 3D printers that are ETL or U.L. listed and be rated for "home/office use". - 12.
 Refrigerators or freezers not supplied by the University must conform to the following standards: - a) One refrigerator or freezer per person will be permitted. - b) Units must be no larger than 5 cubic feet. - c) All refrigerators and freezers must be plugged directly into wall outlets.
-The use of extension cords and/or surge protectors for plugging in refrigerators is prohibited.

-- d) Refrigerators or freezers may not be placed on top of furniture or stacked on top of another refrigerator. - e) Refrigerators and freezers will be inspected for external cleanliness and deterioration during check-in and throughout the semester.
+The use of extension cords and/or surge protectors for plugging in refrigerators is prohibited. - d) Refrigerators or freezers may not be placed on top of furniture or stacked on top of another refrigerator. - e) Refrigerators and freezers will be inspected for external cleanliness and deterioration during check-in and throughout the semester.